-Site AV82 at Stourton is safeguarded for a park and ride facility and vehicle depot with supporting ancillary facilities associated with the NGT trolleybus scheme.
+Site AV82 at Stourton is safeguarded for a bus based park and ride facility.

 Other non-transport infrastructure uses, including housing and/or general employment will only be acceptable on any part of the site if it can be demonstrated that it is no longer required to deliver the strategic transport infrastructure needs of the district.